Enhanced Emission from Boron-Vacancy Center in Rhombohedral Boron Nitride: Results

 Throughout these calculations, the atomic geometry is fixed at the DFT-optimized ground-state structure; the resulting spectrum therefore corresponds to vertical excitation energies and neglects ionic relaxation upon photoexcitation (Fig.~\ref{fig:levels-g-e}d).
 Consequently, the computed spectrum is not intended for direct quantitative comparison with experiment; instead, it provides a reliable map of the optically accessible transition pathways between the ground state and the relevant excited states.

-We find that the first excited state can be described as a combination of $a_1 \to e^\star$ and $e\to e^\star$ hole-electron pairs which transforms as $^3E$, see Fig.~\ref{fig:levels-g-e}c for visualization.
-In stark contrast to V$_\text{B}^{-}$ in hBN with D$_{3h}$ symmetry, this first excited state is optically allowed from the ground state with perpendicular polarization of photons in the optical transition with C$_{3v}$ symmetry.
-The excitation wavelength of the first excited state falls in the near-infrared (NIR) region.
-As can be seen in the side views of Fig.~\ref{fig:levels-g-e}e the planar symmetry is broken which is responsible for the observable optical transition in the NIR region.
+We find that the lowest excited state can be described as a combination of $a_1 \to e^\star$ and $e\to e^\star$ hole--electron pairs which transforms as $^3E$, see Fig.~\ref{fig:levels-g-e}c for visualization.
+In stark contrast to V$_\text{B}^{-}$ in hBN with $D_{3h}$ symmetry, this lowest excited state is optically allowed from the ground state with perpendicular polarization of photons in the optical transition with $C_{3v}$ symmetry.
+The excitation wavelength of the lowest excited state falls in the near-infrared (NIR) region.
+As can be seen in the side views of Fig.~\ref{fig:levels-g-e}e, the planar symmetry is broken, which is responsible for the observable optical transition in the NIR region.
 We identify another optically allowed state with parallel polarization of photons also in the NIR region, and finally another state in the visible wavelength region (green color) with perpendicular polarization of photons which has the strongest optical transition dipole moment (see Fig.~\ref{fig:levels-g-e}d).
-The last optical transition also occurs in hBN for V$_\text{B}^{-}$ that can be used to efficiently excite the defect in hBN.
+The last optical transition also occurs in hBN for V$_\text{B}^{-}$ and can be used to efficiently excite the defect in hBN.
 Our calculations imply that V$_\text{B}^{-}$ in rBN can be excited in the NIR region too.

 Next we focus on the lowest energy triplet excited state which provides luminescence upon appropriate illumination.
-According to GW+BSE results, the state has $^3E$ symmetry which is a subject to Jahn-Teller distortion.
-We apply $\Delta$SCF method within HSE DFT to compute the adiabatic potential energy surface (APES) of this excited state.
+According to GW+BSE results, the state has $^3E$ symmetry which is subject to Jahn--Teller distortion.
+We apply the constrained-occupation ($\Delta$SCF) method within HSE DFT to compute the adiabatic potential energy surface of this excited state.
 To this end, we promoted an electron from the $a_1$ level to the $e^\star$ level in the spin-minority channel.
-After self-consistent field procedure in the $C_{3v}$ symmetry, the resulting hole orbital has broken symmetry and it shows a mixture of $a_1$ and $e_x$ characters which implies an multiplet exciton excited state---similar to the GW+BSE result.
+After the self-consistent field procedure in the $C_{3v}$ symmetry, the resulting hole orbital has broken symmetry and shows a mixture of $a_1$ and $e_x$ characters, which implies a multiplet exciton excited state---similar to the GW+BSE result.

-We then allowed the ions to relax to a lower symmetry which indeed occurs due to $e\otimes E$ Jahn–Teller (JT) effect.
-Our simulations reveal substantial JT distortion that lower the total energy by 0.21~eV in the $^3E$ state.
+We then allowed the ions to relax to a lower symmetry, which indeed occurs due to the $e\otimes E$ Jahn--Teller (JT) effect~\cite{Gali_2016}.
+Our simulations reveal substantial JT distortion that lowers the total energy by 0.21~eV in the $^3E$ state.
 The barrier between different JT distorted configurations is 159~meV.